deislabs/example-bundles/example-parameters/README.md

 This bundle exhibits how to use parameters to inject environment variables into the invocation image.

-To build this demo:
+To build this demo, run the following from the root of the `bundles` repo:

 ```
+$ export BUNDLE=example-parameters
+$ make sign-local
-$ make build
+$ make docker-build
 ```

 ## Using This Bundle

+Now, change directories into this `example-parameters` sub-directory.

 The relevant portion of the `bundle.json` looks like this: